NVIDIA/Fuser/doc/math/integer-division.md

   - $ab = a'b' \pmod c$
 - if $bd = bd' \pmod c$ and $gcd(b, c) = 1$, then $d = d' \pmod c$

-## $\S 2$ More Theorems Of Euclidean Division
+## 2. More Theorems Of Euclidean Division

-In this section, I will prove a few theorems that I didn't find in textbooks, but still feel useful for us.
-The / and % are under the definition of number theory, not under the definition of C++.
-The properties of / and % with the definition of C++ will be revisited in later section "Properties of Div and Mod Under Trunc Div".
+In this section, I will prove a few theorems that I didn't find in textbooks but still feel useful for us.
+The / and % are defined under Euclidean division, not under truncation division as in C++.
+The properties of / and % under truncation division will be revisited [later](#4-properties-of-div-and-mod-under-trunc-div)

 Bad news comes first: